"Now is an absolutely ridiculous time to buy small-cap stocks."

 Pain, baby, pain

-Behavioral psychologists refer to the "pain of paying" -- the mental barrier we face when parting with our cash.
+There's also what behavioral psychologists refer to as the "pain of paying" -- the mental barrier we face when parting with our cash.
 The higher the cost, the higher the barrier.

 For investors focusing on share price (instead of, say, underlying company quality), it's less painful to toss an extra dime per share into purchasing a penny stock -- even if that dime represents twice what the stock was trading for the day before -- than it is to toss in an extra $5 per share for a stock that was trading for more than $100 a share the day before.